Showing content for section Overview

 - Learn from staff who are members of the Centre for European and International Studies Research (CEISR), the UK's largest research centre of its kind

-- Explore current debates about the past and how it's interpreted, with expert scholars in the field
+- Explore current debates with expert scholars in the field

 - Get an in-depth understanding of our society and how we interact with it